 Mix or Match?
-Our Tips for Picking the Perfect Bathroom Tiles
+How To Pick The Perfect Bathroom Tiles

 You’re not alone!
-Tile selection is one of the most important decisions you’ll make when designing your new modern bathroom.
-Get it right and your design is well on its way.
-Get it wrong and you’ll quickly find that replacing tiles is a very costly exercise.
+Tile selection is one of the most important decisions you’ll make when designing your new modern bathroom, and when you choose your tile well, your bathroom design is almost in the bag.
+Get it wrong however, and you’ll never really benefit from all the cost, time and labour that went in your bathroom project.

-When it comes to tiles, there are no rules - so the first step is always to start with a vision in mind.
-How do you want your bathroom tile to look and feel?
-Are you hoping to create a calming sanctuary, a timeless and classic retreat, or a fun and fresh space?
-The tiles you select will go a long way to creating the look you are after, so ensure you make your selection with your vision in mind.
+When it comes to tiles, there are no rules - so the first step is always to start with a bathroom colour scheme or vision in mind.
+How do you want your bathroom to look and feel?
+Are you hoping to create a calming sanctuary, a timeless retreat, or a fun and fresh family bathroom space?

 Why Less Can Be More with Modern Bathroom Tiles?